 We hereby send out an open call for presentations falling under the broad theme of the conference.
 While our focus this time is on issues regarding the flourishing life, we will also look favourably upon proposals that explore other character-related issues from an educational, social scientific, philosophical, religious or practice-oriented perspective.
 There will be parallel sessions devoted to general topics in the area of character, virtue and character education.
 We particularly welcome proposals from teachers and other practitioners.

-We ask interested parties to send us an abstract of about 500 words to email@example.com (marked ORIEL PROPOSAL in the subject line) before July 1, 2019.
+The deadline for the submission of abstracts passed on July 1, 2019.
 We will send out notifications of acceptance before the end of July.
 The conference fee is £200 and covers full board at Oriel College (2 nights), including the formal conference dinner.
 Details of how to pay the registration fee will be provided in due course.

 Sarah Banks - What Counts as Flourishing and Whose Flourishing Counts?
 Exploring the Life and Work of the Social Professions